pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

     mc.results.dc[0]

 When ``weather`` is a single DataFrame, these data are broadcast and used for all arrays.
+Weather data can be specified for each array, in which case ``weather`` needs to be a tuple or list of DataFrames in the same order as the arrays of the PVSystem.
 To specify data separately for each array, provide a tuple for ``weather`` where each element is a DataFrame containing the required data.

 Air, module and cell temperatures